Balthasar Lauwers: Work

-Balthasar Lauwers was principally active as a landscape painter.
+Lauwers was principally active as a landscape painter.
 He worked on canvas and copper and also produced many frescos in palaces.

-Balthasar Lauwers is known for his landscapes depicting coastal and river landscapes populated with contemporary figures and hunting scenes.
+Lauwers is known for his landscapes depicting coastal and river landscapes populated with contemporary figures and hunting scenes.
 This is why he is sometimes also referred to as a marine painter.
 Lauwers is also described in Italian sources as a quadraturista, i.e. a painter of architectural illusions on walls to "open them up" or Italian ceiling paintings.
 He is known to have provided wall decorations in many palaces.

 His style is regarded as close to that of Paul Bril, his master in Rome.
-He collaborated on decorative projects with Paul Bril and Agostino Tassi.
+He collaborated on decorative projects with Bril and Agostino Tassi.